Wild Senna (Senna marilandica)

 American Potato Bean (Apios americana)

 American potato bean is a perennial wildflower that is native to Wisconsin, where it blooms from July to September.
-It is a vine that can grow eight to ten feet long in here in this state, even longer in warmer climates.
-The flowers are composed of dense racemes of pink, purple, or red brown flowers.
+It is a vine that can grow eight to ten feet long here in this state, even longer in warmer climates.
+The flowers are composed of dense racemes of deep maroon‑purple to brownish‑purple flowers.
 The flowers are about an inch long, and the racemes grow three to five inches long.
-The leaves are pinnate with five to seven leaflets, each three to six inches long.
+The leaves are pinnate with five to seven leaflets, each typically two to four inches long.
 The alternate leaves can be either smooth or hairy, lanceolate in shape, and smooth along the edges.
-It prefers soil that is sandy loam, well-draining, and rich in organic matter.
-It can be found in moist woods, along river banks, moist meadows, and wet ravines.
+It prefers moist, fertile, loamy soil rather than strictly well‑drained sandy loam, and can be found in moist woods, along riverbanks, moist meadows, and wet ravines.

 Cultivating it involves propagation by tubers, which resemble beads on a string, though diploid varieties can be grown from seed with patience.
 It thrives in consistently moist, slightly acidic to neutral soil and benefits from mulching to retain moisture.
 In cooler climates, full sun is ideal, while partial shade suits hotter zones.
 The long vines require trellising to prevent smothering nearby plants.
 Tubers are best harvested after frost, when their flavor improves, and can be stored in moist soil for spring planting.
 Rich in protein, iron, and calcium, the tubers are edible when cooked and can be roasted, mashed, or turned into flour.
+Raw tubers should not be eaten, as they may cause digestive discomfort unless thoroughly cooked.
 While all parts are technically edible, some individuals may experience digestive discomfort unless thoroughly cooked.
 The plant grows slowly, often taking two years to produce harvestable tubers, and its scattered rhizomes make digging a challenge.
-(July)

 Whorled Milkweed (Asclepsias verticillata)